Kameleoon/aws-lambda-edge-starter-kit/README.md

 ### Testing Locally

-To avoid the need to upload your Lambda function to AWS every time you make a change, you can test your Lambda function locally using the `AWS SAM` runtime interface client.
+To avoid uploading your Lambda function to AWS every time you make a change, you can test your Lambda function locally using the `AWS SAM` runtime interface client.

 1. Install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 2. Run `npm run test:viewer_request` to build the lambda and run it locally with the `viewer-request` event.

-You can also run lambda handler using `viewer-response`/`origin-request`/`origin-response` events by running respective [commands](#commands).
+You can also run lambda handler using `viewer-response`/`origin-request`/`origin-response` events by running the related [commands](#commands).

-Additionally you can change the configuration of lambda providing additional parameters to `template.yaml` or by modifying template event files in `lambda` folder.
+Additionally you can change the configuration of lambda by providing additional parameters to `template.yaml` or by modifying the template event files in the `lambda` folder.

 ### Commands